triton-inference-server/model_navigator/README.md

 # Triton Model Navigator

-The [Triton Model Navigator](https://github.com/triton-inference-server/model_navigator) automates the process of moving model from source to deployment on NVIDIA Triton Inference Server.
-The tool validate possible export and conversion paths to serializable formats like NVIDIA TensorRT and select the most promising format for production deployment.
+The [Triton Model Navigator](https://github.com/triton-inference-server/model_navigator) automates the process of moving model from source to deployment on [Triton Inference Server](https://github.com/triton-inference-server/server).
+The tool validate possible export and conversion paths to serializable formats like [TensorRT](https://github.com/NVIDIA/TensorRT) and select the most promising format for production deployment.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->